bakenzua/lshtm_msc_project_template/README.md

 Please refer to the \[Quarto documentation\](https://quarto.org/docs/guide/) for guidance on incorporating workings and write up into these files.

+Note that each of the files is rendered within it's own R environment, meaning data frames and functions are not passed from e.g. `methods.qmd` to `results.qmd`.
+If there is a need for common objects between files, some custom caching or common set-up code must be implemented.
+One method might be to implement a `{targets}` pipeline with this book as a quarto target, which loads parent objects as required.
+Alternatively concatenate different chapters into one file, i.e. write up methods and results section in the same `qmd` file

 The easiest way to compile the template to a pdf, is via the render button in RStudio.

 ## Citations and References